 Daniel 3:4-7 “Then an herald cried aloud, To you it is commanded, O people, nations, and languages, 5 That at what time you hear the sound of the cornet, flute, harp, sackbut, psaltery, dulcimer, and all kinds of musick, you fall down and worship the golden image that Nebuchadnezzar the king has set up: 6 And whoso falleth not down and worshippeth shall the same hour be cast into the midst of a burning fiery furnace.
 7 Therefore at that time, when all the people heard the sound of the cornet, flute, harp, sackbut, psaltery, and all kinds of musick, all the people, the nations, and the languages, fell down and worshipped the golden image that Nebuchadnezzar the king had set up.”

-All kinds of music, ye fall down and worship - The congregation were informed that when they here all kinds of music they were to bow down to the image and worship it.
-Music has a great influence over a persons mind and can create a pleasant atmosphere to help a person feel at peace in a given situation, or to encourage/persuade a person.
+All kinds of music, ye fall down and worship - The congregation were informed that when they hear all kinds of music they were to bow down to the image and worship it.
+Music has a great influence over a person's mind and can create a pleasant atmosphere to help a person feel at peace in a given situation, or to encourage/persuade a person.

 Music can be used rightly or wrongly.
 We need to be careful in the type of music we listen to because of the influence it can have over a person, even more so in worshiping God.
 Satan himself is the master of music, as he was created with musical instruments in him (Ezekiel 28:13) thus he uses it to his advantage.